 The forecast says there is a 30% chance of rain, should we book or wait for a better day?

 This is a very popular question.
-We monitor the weather constantly and it seems as if we have a normal 30% chance of rain every day during the summer.
-Thunderstorms will pop up on occasion but, we only have to cancel a very small percentage of charters per year.
-Often we can run to the other side of the island to avoid the storms entirely.
+We monitor the weather constantly and it seems as if we have a normal forecast of 30 – 40% chance of rain every day during the summer and parts of the fall.
+Thunderstorms will pop up on occasion but, we only have to cancel a small percentage of charters per year.
+We have access to radar on each vessel.
+Often, we can run to the other side of the island to avoid the storms entirely.
 The Captain is VERY concerned about everyone's safety and will do everything he can to avoid putting anyone in an unsafe situation.
-Go ahead and reserve your spot as we fill up very quickly in the main season and in the rare instance you are the 1% that we have to cancel, we will reschedule or give you a full refund.
+Go ahead and reserve your spot, as we fill up very quickly in the main season, and in the rare instance you are the 1% that we have to cancel, we will reschedule or give you a full refund.

 What should we bring with us (or can we bring) and what should we wear?

-Please dress to be comfortable in the current weather conditions, it always seems to feel 10 degrees cooler out on the water.
-For safety reasons we ask that you wear soft-soled shoes - we ask no boots or high heals please (The captain may ask you to remove your shoes aboard the boat if he feels it poses a safety concern).
+Please dress to be comfortable in the current weather conditions.
+It always seems to feel 10 degrees cooler out on the water.
+We do have blankets on board if needed.
+For safety reasons we ask that you wear soft-soled shoes - we ask no boots or high heals or clogs.
+The captain may ask you to remove your shoes aboard the boat, if they feel it poses a safety concern.
 A camera is a must have item!
 Towels (if you want to swim) Sunscreen, Please NO SPRAY SUNSCREEN, hats, binoculars are always a good idea.
 You are allowed to bring any food or beverage you would like on board.
-We ask no red liquids, glass containers and the coolers to be a soft cooler (hard coolers scratch our cabin floors) - we do provide bottled water, Coke, Diet Coke and Sprite
+We ask no red liquids or thin glass containers (such as glasses and beer bottles), and the coolers to be a soft cooler (hard coolers scratch our cabin floors).
+We do provide bottled water, Coke, Diet Coke and Sprite.

 Do I need to have 6 people to make a reservation?

 You do not need to have 6 people to enjoy or book this adventure.
-Our price is set for the boat, Captain and crew not for the # of passengers aboard.
-However, we are limited to 6 passengers maximum by the Coast Guard.
+Our price is set for the boat, Captain and crew, not for the # of passengers aboard.
+However, we are limited by the Coast Guard to six passengers, maximum.
 Half of our charters are with 2-3 people.
-We will not add other people to your group as this private charter will just be your group
+We will not add other people to your group, as this private charter will just be your group.

 What is the Cancellation Policy?